-Deans and directors of top U.S. graduate schools in international affairs and public policy participate in our University Leadership Council on Diversity and Inclusion in International Affairs to share best practices for promoting diversity and inclusion in graduate studies programs.
+Deans and directors of top U.S. graduate schools in international affairs and public policy participate in our University Leadership Council on Diversity and Inclusion in International Affairs Education to share best practices for promoting diversity and inclusion in graduate studies programs.

+In 2020, the University Leadership Council continues its conversations about reforming curricula, culture, and school composition.
 The Council is led by Carla Koppell, distinguished fellow at Georgetown University’s Institute for Women, Peace and Security and former vice president at the United States Institute for Peace.
-To complement the work of the Council, Koppell convened leading academics and practitioners in Bellagio, Italy with the support of the Rockefeller Foundation to begin to develop an edited volume on diversity and inclusion in in conflict resolution and development and help identify other curricular tools.
+To complement the work of the Council, Koppell convened leading academics and practitioners in Bellagio, Italy with the support of the Rockefeller Foundation to begin to develop an edited volume on diversity and inclusion in conflict resolution and development and help identify other curricular tools.
 In July 2019 she hosted a “Bridging Theory and Practice” symposium at Georgetown to further advance this critical agenda.

 View the list of participating Deans on the 2020-2021 Membership page